-- General, with special reference to rights of participation and to access to information. - Human rights and local communities, which covered issues associated with engagement with fishers and communities. - Human rights at the workplace, which covered issues and observations related with work conditions for Eni Mexico, contractors and subcontractors. - Human rights and gender. - Human rights and security.
+- General, with special reference to rights of participation and to access to information. - Human rights and local communities, which covered issues associated with communities, particularly with fishers. - Human rights and workplace, which covered issues and observations related with work conditions for Eni Mexico, contractors and subcontractors. - Human rights and gender. - Human rights and security.